Abstract:

 α-linolenic acid also reduced ROS production and alleviated ROS-mediated inflammatory damage.
 In addition,

-α-linolenic acid inhibited the expression of TLR4, MyD88, and downstream phosphorylation levels of p65 and I
+α-linolenic acid inhibited the expression of TLR4, MyD88, and phosphorylation levels of downstream p65 and I

 κB